 Tough times call for tough leaders.
-County Commissioner Emily Stivers has led throughout the pandemic, working with fellow elected officials and staff to make the tough decisions on American Rescue Plan funding that established Ingham County as the state model for efficient, effective and equitable relief spending.
+INGHAM COUNTY COMMISSIONER and lifelong DEMOCRAT Emily Stivers has led throughout the pandemic, working with fellow elected officials and staff to make the tough decisions on American Rescue Plan funding that established Ingham County as the state model for efficient, effective and equitable relief spending.

-Now, with support from more than 50 highly-respected in-district, Democratic community leaders, Emily is ready to take her vision for health care, education, infrastructure and the environment – as well as other progressive priorities – to the state level as the first representative for Michigan's new 75th House District.
+That's why, endorsed by current State Rep. Julie Brixie and more 75th district, currently-serving Democratic leaders than any other candidate, Emily is ready to take her vision for health care, education, infrastructure and the environment – as well as all our progressive priorities – to the state level.

 Progressive Values.
 Real Solutions.